andreasmhallberg/readingnotes/Corriente, 1975. Again on the Functional Yield.md

 - Facts:
   1. "*Iʿrāb*-Arabic dialects must have existed side by side with *Iʿrāb*-less dialects."
 155
-  2. Middle and Low Arabic wihtout exception *Iʿrāb*-less.
+  2. Middle and Low Arabic without exception *Iʿrāb*-less.
 156
   3. In texts with Iʿrāb "inflection endings are dealt with in a very peculiar manner", dropped in pause, etc.
   4. Iʿrāb-less varieties or Iʿrāb-fluctuation is scandalous for traditional accounts.
   5. Account for facts by posing low functional yield in early Arabic.